 and boasts a magnificant church, a good proportion of which is a ruin.

-There is a small Museum shop in the centre of the village, run by Rosie and Ronnie
+There was a small Museum shop in the centre of the village, run by Rosie and Ronnie

-Carter which is used to display memorabilia from a bygone age on certain days of
+Carter which was used to display memorabilia from a bygone age on certain days of

 the year.
 More information can be obtained from the website: www.theshopmuseum.org.A selection of Reg Carter greeting cards is now available for sale .